 Turning north on Karolineplatz, I was shown the former offices of the Nazi Supreme Court, now the administration building of the Bavarian State Lottery.

-It was hard to reconcile today’s Munich with the dark years just before and during the war.
+It was hard to reconcile today’s Munich with the dark years prior to and during the war.

 For a moment, the sun peeked out from behind the clouds and revived my spirits.
 We now found ourselves in a bustling area with gingerbread restaurant buildings and bars.